sampsyo/fake1/src/doc/language.md

 To make this useful, we need pattern matching to work a bit differently than it does in most functional languages: it needs *backtracking*.
 In ordinary languages, a call `f x` can fail if the argument `x` matches none of the declarations for the function `f`---and a failure like this halts the program.
 In Fake, a match failure *propagates* to the calling function, causing its rule to fail.
 The backtracking pattern matcher can then try the next rule for the calling function.

+Backtracking lets Fake implement the incredibly useful Make behavior that recursively searches rules for a plan to succeed.
+As in this Makefile:

+    foo.%: bar.%
+        cp $^ $@

+    foo.%: baz.%
+        cp $^ $@

+Fake needs a way to make `foo.txt` using *either* `bar.txt` or `baz.txt`, whichever happens to exist.
+This seemingly arcane Make behavior is easily modeled as Fake's pattern matching with backtracking.

 TODO: There needs to be some manner of fallback rule for `make (File s)`.
 And some universal semantics for `File` (or in general?) to implement newness detection...